Multi-Threading & Garbage Collection in Mera

 projection(gas, vars; max_threads=4) # CPU bound, moderate threads

-gethydro(info; max_threads=2) # Memory bound, fewer threads
+gethydro(info; max_threads=2) # Memory bound, fewer threads3.
+Monitor and Profile

 # Always check GC overhead